Six Tips to Protect Your Organization Against Payments Fraud

 As Cybersecurity Awareness Month ends, it’s a good idea for treasury and finance departments to do a quick health check on their infrastructures and ensure that their protections are up to par—particularly when it comes to payments fraud.

-Last week at AFP 2022, I led a presentation that detailed several fraud attempts and how companies can better protect themselves.
-One message proved true—if you have strong, consistently executed processes protecting your payment from its initiation all the way to its receipt, you significantly reduce the chances of a successful payments fraud attack.
+One message is clear—if you have strong, consistently executed processes protecting your payment from its initiation all the way to its receipt, you significantly reduce the chances of a successful payments fraud attack.

 The Threat of Impersonation